 - Editing widget-level filters, which can override report-level filters, or freezing widget filters so that the widget always shows the same result, even when report-level filters change.

-- Deleting a widget when it's no longer needed
+- Deleting a widget when it's no longer needed.

-- Adding more widgets from either existing reports or by building new ones; the options will appear at the bottom of the dashboard
+- Adding more widgets from either existing reports or by building new ones; the options will appear at the bottom of the dashboard.

 Reusing and copying widgets